Voultapher/Vool/README.md

 ## Getting Started

-A collection of c++ modules, that are build for cross-platform usage, small code footprint and performance.
+A collection of c++ modules, that are build for cross-platform usage, small code footprint and performance

 ### Prerequisities

 C++14 compliant compiler.
 Code is tested using MSVC and Clang.
-Should work cross-platform.
+Should work cross-platform

-GNP requires gnuplot to be installed on the system and that its location is specified when constructing `vool::gnuplot`.
+GNP requires gnuplot to be installed on the system and that its location is specified when constructing `vool::gnuplot`

 ### Installing